ClaireMargaux/proboder/README.md

 Installing RStudio: https://posit.co/products/open-source/rstudio/

+The inference is done using the Rmarkdown workflows:
+- workflow_sim_data.Rmd
+- workflow_real_data.Rmd

+For the workflows to work, you need to download the Functions folder.

+To store the data, you need to create a Results folder in the working directory.

 ## Usage

 Infer the transmission rate and reproduction number from public health data (cases) using a SEIR or SEIRD model.
 Inference through a state-space model using Gauss-Markov priors and (extended) Kalman filtering for the prediction and update steps.